TheGuardianWolf/tellmefacts/client/README.md

 ## Running tests

-Tests for the bot are written in pytest and use pytest-cov and pytest-mock features.
+Tests for the client are written in pytest and use pytest-cov and pytest-mock features.
 The easiest way to run tests is to open a shell at the app directory and run: